 How Much Does It Cost to Stay at a Ryokan?

 People are sometimes surprised by the rates at ryokan, which seem higher than hotels at first glance.
-In addition, you should keep in mind that ryokan rates are often quoted as per person, rather than per room (although on sites like Booking.com and Agoda.com the rates are shown as per room and not per person).
+In addition, you should keep in mind that ryokan rates are sometimes quoted as per person, rather than per room (although on sites like Booking.com and Agoda.com the rates are shown as per room and not per person).
 Before you conclude that ryokan are overpriced, remember that ryokan rates usually include one or two meals, and the meals can often be elaborate kaiseki meals.
 If you figure in what two good meals in restaurants would cost, then the cost of a ryokan can often be quite reasonable.
-As a guide, here is how we divide ryokan by cost:
+As a guide, here is how we divide ryokan by cost with rates shown in US dollars for two people in one room.

 How Many Nights Should You Stay at a Ryokan?